Blog

 Copilot and agents in Business Central: hype vs reality

 Across the 2025 and 2026 releases, Business Central has gained a steady stream of Copilot features and, more recently, autonomous agents.
-The marketing is breathless; the reality is more interesting and more useful.
-Here is our grounded take on what to adopt now, what to scope carefully, and how to avoid the two classic mistakes — ignoring the technology, or letting it run unchecked.
+The marketing is breathless.
+The reality is more interesting, and more useful.
+Our advice splits the features into two camps: turn on now, and pilot carefully.

 Several Copilot features have crossed from demo to daily driver.
 They share a trait: the human stays in control, and the AI removes drudgery rather than making the decision.

-Why it matters: these are low-risk, high-frequency wins.
+These are low-risk, high-frequency wins.
 They speed up work people already do, the user reviews the output anyway, and there is no autonomous action to audit.
-For most clients, this is exactly where to start.
+For most clients this is exactly where to start.

 The newer autonomous agents are a different proposition.
 The Sales Order Agent can read incoming order requests and draft sales orders; the Payables Agent can process vendor documents from a mailbox.
 These act on your behalf, across multiple steps, with far less per-action human input.